webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 WebRTC's data channels allow unreliable and unordered delivery.
 In cases where low latency is critical this is needed.
 You don't want new data to be blocked by old data, this is known as head-of-line blocking.
 Imagine you are playing a multiplayer First-person shooter.
 Do you really care where the player was two seconds ago?
-If that data didn't arrive in time it doesn't make sense to keep trying to send it.
+If that data didn't arrive in time, it doesn't make sense to keep trying to send it.
 Unreliable and unordered delivery allows you to get your data as soon as it arrives.

 Data channels also provide feedback pressure.
-This tells you if you are sending data faster then your connection can support.
+This tells you if you are sending data faster than your connection can support.
 You then have two choices when this happens.
 The data channel can either be configured to buffer and deliver the data late, or you can drop the data that hasn't arrived in real-time.